Shopify/buy-button-js/docs/customization/index.md

   productSet: {}, // configure a collection or set of products
   toggle: {}, // configure the tab that toggles the cart open
   modalProduct: {}, // configure the product within the modal
-  option: {}, // configure the option selector within a product
+  option: {}, // configure the variant option selectors within a product
   lineItem: {}, // configure the individual line items within a cart }
 ```